destroyedlolo/Mer-de-Glace/README.md

 - *interfaces*
   - [X] accept commands via a socket (v0.4)
+  - [ ] grouped acceptation (i.e. :  accept all deletions, all creations, all modifications, ...).
+Restrictions apply.
   - [X] daemonize (avoid as much as possible exiting in case of issue) (v0.11)
   - [X] Command line tool (v0.5)
   - [X] long standing commands are aborted when client connection is lost (v0.11)